google/zetasql/docs/datetime_functions.md

 </tr>
  <tr>
     <td>%V</td>
+    <td>The <a href="https://en.wikipedia.org/wiki/ISO_week_date">ISO 8601</a>
-    <td>The week number of the year (Monday as the first day of the week) as a
+    week number of the year (Monday as the first day of the week) as a decimal number (01-53).
+If the week containing January 1 has four or more days in the new year, then it is week 1;
-    decimal number (01-53).
-If the week containing January 1 has four or more days in the new year, then it is week 1; otherwise it is week 53 of the previous year, and the next week is week 1.</td>
+    otherwise it is week 53 of the previous year, and the next week is week 1.</td>
  </tr>
  <tr>
     <td>%W</td>
     <td>The week number of the year (Monday as the first day of the week) as a
-    decimal
-number (00-53).</td>
+    decimal number (00-53).</td>
  </tr>
  <tr>
     <td>%w</td>